-Fitness trackers are no longer glorified pedometers; in the last years, they become a fitness necessity if you are planning on getting real about your health.
+Fitness trackers are no longer glorified pedometers; in the last years, they become a fitness necessity if you are planning on getting real about your health and fitness levels.

 Most standard fitness trackers these days can keep track of your steps, distance traveled, the number of calories you’ve burned during the day, as well as your sleeping patterns.